McDonald's franchises face more than $200,000 in fines for child-labor law violations

 Fourteen is typically the minimum age required to be employed, though can vary "depending upon the particular age of the minor and the particular job involved," the DOL said.

-Bell Restaurant Group had 39 (cq)employees, ages 14 and 15, (cq) working hours beyond the legal limit, including during school hours.
-It must pay $29,267 (cq)in penalities.
-The DOL also was able to recoup almost $15,000 (cq) in back pay for 58 (cq)employees, the agency said.
+Bell Restaurant Group had 39 employees, ages 14 and 15, working hours beyond the legal limit, including during school hours.
+It must pay $29,267 in penalities.
+The DOL also was able to recoup almost $15,000 in back pay for 58 employees, the agency said.

 Archways Richwood let 242 minors, ages 14 and 15, to work more hours than allowed, and must pay $143,566.